meschle/meschle.github.io/CaliforniaWildfiresProject.md

 After, some detailed visualizations were created using the visualization platform of Tableau.
 For access to the live dashboard with highlighting features, please visit the dashboard on Tableau Public, found [here](https://public.tableau.com/app/profile/megan.schlebecker/viz/ProjectWildfire/CaliforniaWildfiresbetween2013-2019Patternsamongthedata).

-One interesting theme appearing among the data was the counties with the highest acreage burned were not the counties that had the most fires.
+One interesting theme appearing among the data was the counties with the highest acreage burned were not the counties that had the most fires, as noted previously when completing SQL analysis.
+The following map graph displays this interesting phenonmenon, but is best experienced at the link in the previous paragraph.
+As theorized before, the reason this discrepancy may exist could be due to environmental differences in forestry between the counties, increased draught in some counties, and the population differences between counties.
+However, it is still important to note and could be useful information to know in order to better prevent wildfires between the counties once analysis on the cause of these forest fires is completed.
+For instance, one county may benefit from better prevention education towards the general population on the effects of draught and increased temperatures leading to more instances of fires while another may benefit from an increased patrol of fire watchers spread out amongst the forest regions.

 <img src="images/Tab.wildfires.counties.png?raw=true" width="650"/>

+Another